MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - [Note for Developers](#note-for-developers)
 - [Changelog](#changelog)

+# Disclaimer: This Repository is Work in Progress!
+It's not recommende to use it for a productive site.
+As well, the release 0.16.0 uses JS-Files packed with 'Development' setting, so being rather big.

 # Description

 WordPress-Plugin to show a responsive Image Slider with images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown together with the image slider.
 Fotorama or Swiper is used for the slider.
 The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
 Swiper works with Videos, too.